Washington DC · Operators

 Entry routes for DC operators.

 Six to ten weeks.
 Single federal category, single corridor.
-The firm rebuilds positioning, federal-facing trust architecture, and US peer-set comparables for the DC reader, then launches it into market.
+GMA rebuilds positioning, federal-facing proof and trust system, and US peer-set comparables for the DC buyer, then launches it into market.
 Common first engagement when one federal procurement target is in play.

 See the Sprint →

 Three to six months.
 Multi-channel US rebuild and run.
-Federal-facing site, deck, principal layer, conversion architecture, and federal commercial cadence.
+Federal-facing site, deck, owner layer, conversion path, and federal commercial cadence.
 The standard shape for DC-bound operators committed to US scale and preparing for or supporting a federal commercial hire.

 See the Build →

 Monthly retainer, twelve-month minimum.
-Ongoing rebuild-and-run across multiple US-facing surfaces.
+Ongoing rebuild-and-run across multiple US website, deck, and sales materials.
 Typical for international groups running several federal product lines or multiple federal-facing brands.

 See the Partnership →